southlondonmakerspace/wordpress-theme/README.md

 gulp watch
 ```

+### Deployment

+Any changes committed to the `master` branch will be automatically uploaded to the development preview at [slms.wpengine.com](slms.wpengine.com)

 ### Discourse Comments

-As discourse is the primary forum for discussions we use their plugin to sync comments through from the Blog category.
+As discourse is the primary forum for discussions we use their [wp-discourse](https://github.com/discourse/wp-discourse) plugin to sync comments through from the Blog category.
 These are settings we've got within WordPress.

 ```html
 <li class="comment even thread-even depth-1">